21 Proven Lice Prevention Strategies Every Parent Should Know

 How do you check for lice in the early stages?
 You’ll want to look for lice eggs that look like this:

 16. Spray Items For Lice

 You can add protection from lice for items like backpacks and jackets by using lice repellent spray specific to these types of things.
-I recommend Lice Clinics of America Pure Repel, which uses the scent of peppermint to make your backpack, jacket, etc smell icky to lice so they won’t want to crawl into or onto them.
+I recommend you find something with one of these essential oils.

 17. Use Essential Oils to Ward Off Lice

 If you are someone who’d like to make your own lice prevention shampoo or spray, by all means feel free.
 You can even check out my tutorial How to Make Your Own Lice Prevention Spray and Shampoo.

 18. Know Who Gets Lice

 No group is immune to head lice.
 Lice is most prevalent from ages 3-11, but in my lice salon, roughly 50% of those with lice are elementary-aged, 25% are teens, and 25% are adults (usually parents that got lice from their child).